An ecologically built exhibition space in the north of Scotland, Moray Art Centre is designed to be a model of 100% energy sustainability.

-Designed by Affordable TM, Moray Art Centre is based upon low environmental impact building, through ecological and sustainable material specification.
-From the start, the aim of the building was to minimise the ongoing operational expenditure through investing in efficient heating, lighting, ventilation and water systems.
+Moray Art Centre is based upon low environmental impact building, through ecological and sustainable material specification.
+From the start, the aim of the building was to minimise the on-going operational expenditure through investing in efficient heating, lighting, ventilation and water systems.

-The plan was originally derived from a rigorous public consultation exercise, from which the design of the facilities and services were established, maximising overall economic, social and environmental benefits.
+The plan was originally derived from a rigorous public consultation exercise, from which the design of the facilities and services was established, maximising overall economic social and environmental benefits.
 The project used locally sourced materials and, wherever possible, ecologically-friendly building materials.
-Dunelands Ltd, a nearby woodland conservation group who have 10 acres of storm-fallen trees, offered the use of their wood for the construction of the building.